matty-gee/social_navigation_analysis_old/README.md

 [how to clone it]

-Use conda to set up an environment with dependencies already installed
+Suggested: set up a conda environment with dependencies already installed

 From the directory you cloned:
 ```bash
 conda env create f -env.yml # will create a conda env called 'social_navigation_task'
 conda activate social_navigation_task # activates env
 ```
+[TODO] Otherwise, install the packages manually from requirements.txt

 ### pip install
 ```bash